orange-cloudavenue/terraform-plugin-framework-supertypes/README.md

 * `GetInt16Ptr()` - A function that is used to get the value as an `int16` pointer.
 * `GetInt32Ptr()` - A function that is used to get the value as an `int32` pointer.
 * `GetInt64Ptr()` - A function that is used to get the value as an `int64` pointer.

+Special methods available for the all `*ValueOf` types:

+* `MustGet(context.Context)` - A function that is used to get the value.
+If the value get return an error, the function panic.
+* `DiagsGet(context.Context, diag.Diagnostics)` - A function that is used to get the value.
+If the value get return an error, the function add the error to the diagnostics.
+* `MustSet(context.Context, T)` - A function that is used to set the value.
+If the value set return an error, the function panic.
+* `DiagsSet(context.Context, diag.Diagnostics, T)` - A function that is used to set the value.
+If the value set return an error, the function add the error to the diagnostics.

 ## Installation